ssaran8/Team-Thrive/reports/status_report_3.md

 **Allison Gu, Giannis Lefkaditis, Mamoun Chami**

 * Goals
-  * Create a conncetion between Firebase and the backend classes
+  * Create a connection between Firebase and the backend classes
   * Create the tables on Firebase
 * Progress
   * Implemented the classes that we designed last week
 * Future Goals
+  * Discuss the exact APIs to use to connect the back end and front end
-  * TODO
+  * Write the tests